Malcohol/SeqWires/README.md

 # SeqWires

-SeqWires is an application for converting music sequence data between various music sequencer formats.
+SeqWires is an application for converting between music sequencer formats.

-As well as getting track data out of an input format and putting it in an output format, some support for processing that data is provided.
+As well as getting track data out of an input format and putting it in an output format, some support for transforming that data is provided.
-SeqWires attempts to support many common processing use-cases with a convenient and intuitive user interface.
+SeqWires attempts to support many common music transformation scenarios with a convenient and intuitive user interface.
-However, it does not attempt to support every possible transformation of music data and nor does it try to be a visual programming language.
+It does not attempt to support every possible transformation of music data and nor does it try to be a visual programming language.

-The following screenshot shows some musical data processing in SeqWires.
+The following screenshot shows an example of music data processing in SeqWires.
 The source file has two tracks: a melody and a simple accompanyment.
 The project repeats the melody, and adds an offset and transposed copy of it.
 The result is like a simple [musical round](https://en.wikipedia.org/wiki/Round_(music)).